Table of Contents

 ZZ plants are one of the best for low light or highly shaded areas.
 Aside from low light, they only want to be watered when their soil is thoroughly dried, which for you means it’s okay to forget them sometimes accidentally.
 ZZ plants are compact and grow vertical, making them a great addition to kitchen counters, dining tables, bathroom counters, entertainment centers, and other small spaces.

 The infamous Aloe plants.
 One of the top five most popular indoor plants.
 Not only is this succulent easy to maintain, but it will also increase air quality, and the gel inside will soothe burns, bug bites, and scrapes.
-Aloe Vera is ideally placed in bathrooms, kitchens, or windowsills for easy access.
+Aloe Vera is ideally placed in bathrooms, kitchens, or windowsills.

 Snake Plant Indoor Plants for Small Spaces